Please follow these steps if you are requesting reasonable accommodations for your disability for the first time.

 1. Disclose your disability to the Support Services department.
 To do this, you will need to:

 - Provide documentation of your disability to Support Services:

 - Documentation must be signed and dated by a qualified health professional;

 - Documentation should be no more than five years old and must include

 - A clearly stated diagnosis of the disability;

 - The methods or tests used for the diagnosis; and

 - Specific recommendations for accommodations in a higher education environment;

-- Print this letter (in PDF format) and take it to your health professional to request this information;
+- To assist you, print this letter and take it to your health professional to request this information;

 2. Support Services will evaluate your documentation.
 If the documentation is not sufficient, our office will notify you that additional documentation will be needed to establish that you qualify for disability services.